You Belong Here: Reflecting on Grace and Purpose

 But I also remember coming around the track’s bend, breathless, as the evening sun flashed golden beside a mountain.

-Last summer, I had gone to the top of that same mountain the day after I found out my anemia was gone.
+Last summer, I ran to the top of that same mountain the day after I found out my anemia was gone.
 It had been a hard run, but I saw the mountain as a symbol of growth.

 And I see this mountain when I run around my neighborhood park, and when I run down the trails and sidewalks surrounding my school.
 It’s always been there, rising up against a clear blue sky or fading into the gray of the mist.